Sahara Ray Nearly Pops Out Of Metallic Bikini While Posing Alongside Swimsuit Clad Juliette Perkins

 In the most recent photo posted to her account, Ray looks incredible while posing in a desert with a pal.
 The two stand together with a gorgeous mountain range in the back and strike a pose for the sultry image.
 Sahara wears her long, blonde locks up in a high bun and appears to be wearing minimal makeup for the snapshot.
 The Australian stunner’s body is fully on display in the photo as she spills out of a metallic silver bikini that showcases her tanned and toned body.

 Next to Ray stands her friend, another blonde bombshell in Juliette Perkins.
 Like her counterpart, Perkins rocks a skimpy black bikini that shows off her amazing physique for the camera.
 But Juliette ditched the bun and opted to wear her long, blonde locks down and slightly curled.
-In just a short time of the image going live, it has earned the beauty over 31,000 likes in addition to 100 plus comments.
+In just a short time of the image going live, it has earned the beauty over 31,000 likes in addition to 100-plus comments.

 Some of Ray’s followers commented on the snapshot to gush over how amazing the two models look while countless others asked where they can purchase the same swimsuit.
 A few other fans had no words for the scandalous photo and simply expressed their emotions using only emojis.